Chad Huffman

 Chad Daniel Huffman (born April 29, 1985) is an American former professional baseball outfielder and first baseman.
 He played in Major League Baseball (MLB) for the New York Yankees and St. Louis Cardinals, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

-Career

-Amateur
+Amateur career

+Huffman played baseball and football at Elkins High School in Missouri City, Texas.
+He was named first-team all-district in his sophomore year.
+In 2002, the Knights won the national championship and Huffman was named first-team all-district, all-state and all-Greater Houston as a junior.
+He broke his arm and missed all but 12 games in his senior year.
+In 2010, Huffman was inducted into the Elkins High School Baseball Hall of Fame.

-Huffman attended Elkins High School in Missouri City, Texas, and Texas Christian University (TCU), where he played for the TCU Horned Frogs' baseball team from 2004 to 2006 and football team from 2003 to 2005.
-With the baseball team, he was named to the All-Conference USA Tournament Team in both 2004 and 2005.
+After graduating, he attended Texas Christian University (TCU), where he played for the TCU Horned Frogs' baseball team from 2004 to 2006 and football team from 2003 to 2005.
+In his freshman year, he earned Conference USA freshman of the year and Louisville Slugger Freshman All-American for leading his team in batting average, slugging, runs scored, doubles, and hits.
+His 97 hits were a new TCU record.
+He was named to the All-Conference USA Tournament Team in both 2004 and 2005.
+Before his sophomore season, Huffman was named a Louisville Slugger Second-Team Pre-season All-American.
 In 2005, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

+In 2006, Huffman's offensive contributions led the Horned Frogs to the Mountain West regular season and tournament titles for the first time in school history.
+He was also named MWC tournament MVP.
+As a junior, Huffman led the team in batting average (.388) and walks (38), while putting up career-high numbers in runs (71) and home runs (18).
+For his efforts, he was named third-team All-American by Baseball America and the National Collegiate Baseball Writer's Association.